Facts

 Once you have finished defining your Fact SQL, click Save & Close.
 You can now repeat this process for other fact tables, or continue on to create Metrics from your new Facts.

-Adding Partition keys (optional)
+Adding Partition Keys (optional)

 To specify a partition key, map the column to the Partition Date field.